SFNet: Faster and Accurate Semantic Segmentation via Semantic Flow

 \textbf{Visual Improvements on Cityscapes dataset.} Figure~\ref{fig:error_map}(a) visualizes the prediction errors by both methods, where FAM considerably resolves ambiguities inside large objects (e.g., truck) and produces more precise boundaries for small and thin objects (e.g., poles, edges of wall).
 Figure\ref{fig:error_map} (b) shows our model can better handle the small objects with shaper boundaries than dilated PSPNet due to the alignment on lower layers.

-\textbf{Visualization Comparison on Mapillary dataset.} In Figure~\ref{fig:mapillary_vis}, we show the visual comparison results on Mapillary dataset.
+\textbf{Visualization Comparison on Mapillary dataset.} In Figure~\ref{fig:mapillary_vis}, we show the visual comparison results on the Mapillary dataset.
 As shown in that figure, compared with previous ICNet and BiSegNet, our SFNet-Lite using ResNet-18 as backbone has better segmentation results in cases of more accurate segmentation classification and structural output.

 \textbf{Visual Comparison on proposed USD dataset.} In figure~\ref{fig:res_vis_uds}, we present several samples from different datasets.
-Compared with original DFNet baseline, our method can achieve better segmentation results in terms of clear object boundary and inner object consistency.
+Compared with the original DFNet baseline, our method can achieve better segmentation results in terms of clear object boundaries and inner object consistency.
 We also show the SFNet-Lite with ResNet-18 backbone in the fourth row and overlapped images in the last row.
-As shown in the figure, our methods (both SFNet with DFV2 backbone and SFNet-Lite with ResNet-18 backbone) achieve good segmentation quality for different domains.
+The figure shows that our methods (SFNet with DFV2 backbone and SFNet-Lite with ResNet-18 backbone) achieve good segmentation quality for different domains.

 \textbf{Speed Effect on Different Devices.} In Table~\ref{table:deployment}, we explore the effect of deployment devices.
-In particular, compared with the original SFNet~\cite{SFnet} which use 1080-TI as devices, using more advanced device leads to much higher speed.
-For example, using RTX-3090 results in almost twice faster than 1080-TI using resnet-18 and four times faster using STDCNet.
+In particular, compared with the original SFNet~\cite{SFnet}, which uses 1080-TI as a device, using a more advanced device leads to a much higher speed.
+For example, RTX-3090 results almost twice faster as 1080-TI using ResNet-18 and four times faster using STDCNet.
 Moreover, we also find that SFNet with STDCNet~\cite{STDCNet} backbone is more friendly to TensorRT deployment.

 \textbf{UDS Used for Pre-training.} We further show the effectiveness of our UDS dataset in table~\ref{table:effect_pretraining}.
-Compared with ImageNet~\cite{imagenet}, adopting the pretraining with UDS dataset can significantly boost SFNet results on the Camvid dataset~\cite{CamVid} which leads to a large margin (3-4\% mIoU).
-This implies that the UDS dataset can be a good pre-train source to boost the model performance.
+Compared with ImageNet~\cite{imagenet}, adopting the pre-training with the UDS dataset can significantly boost SFNet results on the Camvid dataset~\cite{CamVid}, which leads to a significant margin (3-4\% mIoU).
+This implies that the UDS dataset can be an excellent pre-train source to boost the model performance.